andrewmpage-verse/image-resizer/README.md

 Image Resizer is a Craft plugin that resizes your assets when they are uploaded.
 This allows huge images to be resized so as not to use up unnecessary disk space, but still kept at a reasonable resolution.
 This plugin is not a replacement for using image transforms throughout your site.

+-- Modified by Verse for auto image compression

 ## Features

 - Automatically resize your asset on-upload, or on-demand.